 As an occupation, barbers are easily and commonly found in almost every community in the country.
-While the employment of professionals in this field is expected to fall by 1% between 2019 and 2029, boys and men will still need to have their hair cut, styled, and groomed regularly.
-Other reasons for the ongoing need for barbers include the growth of the U.S. population; this leads to a stronger demand for basic hair care services, such as cutting and styling.
-Barbers are also being asked to straighten and color hair, as well as provide other hair treatments.
+Employment of professionals who work as barbers, hairstylists, and cosmetologists is expected to increase by 7% between 2023 and 2033 as boys and men will continue to need their hair cut, styled, and groomed regularly.
+Other reasons for the ongoing need for barbers include the growth of the US population; this leads to a stronger demand for basic hair care services, such as cutting and styling.
+Barbers are also more often being asked to straighten and color hair, as well as providing other hair treatments.
 This trend for relatively steady employment opportunities in this field is likely to continue throughout the next decade.

 Barbers interact with other people throughout their working days.
 This is a switch from someone who works from home or who works in a cubicle, experiencing little interaction from colleagues.
-The career of a professional barber fits a more social type of person well.
+The career of a professional barber fits more social prople well.

 What Programs are Available for Barbering?

-Other community colleges may offer a Barbering Associate of Applied Science (BAR.AAS).
-Students learn hair design, how to install temporary hair pieces, chemical treatments, salon operations and, for experienced barbers, a barber license review.
-Students have to complete a set number of hours to complete the program.
-However, after completing their program, they are ready to take their licensure exam.
+Some community colleges offer a Barbering Associate of Applied Science (BAR.AAS) program, where students learn hair design, temporary hair piece installation, chemical treatments, salon operations, and prepare for a barber license review.
+After completing the required hours in the program, students are ready to take their licensure exam.

 Find Your Online Barber Program

-What Will You Learn in a Barber Program?
+What Will You Learn in One of These Programs?

 Specific skills they may practice include shampooing clients’ hair, identifying scalp conditions and offering appropriate scalp treatments, and choosing and selling treatments or products that the salon carries.
 Students in beauty school may also have the option of joining an esthetician program.